wormhole-foundation/xdapp-book/src/development/portal/sdkjs/polygon-oasis-relayer.md

 ```

 ### Add override for gas estimation for Polygon
-Because the source chain is Polygon, we need to do this additional step to overestimate the gas.
-This is because ethers library has some problems with fee estimation after EIP-1559.
+When the source chain is Polygon, there's an additional step to overestimate the gas.
+This is because Ethers library has some problems with fee estimation after EIP-1559.

 ```ts
 let overrides;